 PROMPT C1 – C8, Cerro Tololo Inter-American Observatory, Chile

-PROMPT-Chile consists of six 16-inch diameter telescopes that we built in 2004 and 2005, a 32-inch diameter telescope that we are building in partnership with Astro Optik, and a 24-inch diameter telescope that we are building in partnership with NARIT.
+PROMPT-Chile consists of six 16-inch diameter telescopes that we built in 2004 and 2005, some of which have been upgraded to 24-inch diameter telescopes, a 32-inch diameter telescope that we built in 2012 in partnership with Astro Optik, and a 24-inch diameter telescope that we built in 2013 in partnership with NARIT.
 UNC has 90% access to PROMPT C1 – C6, 40% access to PROMPT-C7, and 10% access to PROMPT-C8.

 PROMPT A1 – A4, Siding Spring Observatory, Australia